 Erik Stensland, the Light Catcher

 A revolution and a refugee crisis spur on a photography career for Rocky Mountain National Park's Erik Stensland.

-Discover a string of towns woven together by ranching, coal, oil and a growing wind turbine industry.
+In southern Wyoming, you’ll discover a string of towns that make up Carbon County.
+They’re woven together by ranching, coal, oil and a growing wind turbine industry.
 Stop at some of these small-town attractions.